ExodusMovement/binauth/README.md

 }
 ```

 9. The server returns the authentication token to the client.
-The client is now 'authenticated', and can pass the authentication token as an HTTP request header, or as a URL query parameter, or in a request body, or in a websocket message, etc.
+The client is now 'authenticated', and can pass the authentication token to the server as an HTTP request header, as a URL query parameter, in a request body, in a websocket message, etc.

 10. To verify the authentication token, the server calls `binauth.verifyToken(authToken)`.
 This validates that:
   - the signature on the token came from the server's private key.